 American Jews have a complex about power, and they need to get over it.

-- Where's the all-powerful Israel lobby now?
+- Where's the Israel Lobby's Power Now?

 The simple fact is that power – or more precisely, influence - is a good thing.
 To the extent that Jewish Americans have influence, they should nurture it and use it responsibly.
 But they should never minimize it, apologize for it, or be squeamish about it.
 And they should avoid the trap of thinking that the exercise of influence in our political system is contrary to some abstract notion of American interests; it is not.